KnivInstitute/FenrirWatch/README.md

 ## Quick Start

 ### Prerequisites

 - Windows 10/11
-- Rust toolchain (latest stable)
+- Rust toolchain (latest stable) if building from IDE
-- Administrator privilege
+- Administrator privilege (to install from BIN installer)

 ### Configuration